k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Where all async recurring or scheduled actions happen, enabling users to run Fabric functions according to a predefined schedule.
 Once set up by the user, Fabric  creates asynchronous tasks (running threads) that execute specific commands, Broadway flows or Java code at specific dates and times.
 Jobs can be used to collect data from structured DB or any files (HTTP), streams, message queues.

 - Broadway:
-Fabric&#39;s data and business flow management system (Broadway) enables implementors to define, orchestrate and run complete flows of data manipulation and tasks.
+Fabric&#39;s data and business flow management system ([Broadway](/articles/19_Broadway/01_broadway_overview.md)) enables implementers to define, orchestrate and run complete flows of data manipulation and tasks.
 It provides a work environment that unifies data and execution flows under the same framework.
 Broadway enables you to graphically render your business and data flows and modify them with a set of visual and draggable elements each acting as a function, source or target.

 - Graphit&#39;s APIs Generator:
-Graphit is a Fabric utility used to dynamically generate CSV, XML and JSON documents.
-It is useful for the design and generation of Fabric Web Service customized responses whose content is formatted during its execution according to specific parameters pertaining to the Web Service calls and the LUI in use.
+[Graphit](/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md) is a Fabric utility used to dynamically generate CSV, XML and JSON documents.
+It is useful for the design and generation of [Fabric Web Service](/articles/15_web_services_and_graphit/01_web_services_overview.md) customized responses whose content is formatted during its execution according to specific parameters pertaining to the Web Service calls and the LUI in use.

 ## 4. Search